 Club is open to all individuals regardless of experience.
-We are always looking to expand as a club and it is through new people like you that helps us do this
+We are always looking to expand as a club and it is through new people like you that help us do this

 We typically begin each session with stretching, calisthenics and grappling related drills.
 The next hour is dedicated to learning and practicing technique.
 Questions about precious techniques or problems students have been having are typically answered during this time.